-If you haven’t already planned a New Years Eve dessert menu, make sure to put this poppy seed honey cake on it.
-The cake batter is made of cooked honey and poppy seeds.
-The cream is made of cooked sweetened condensed milk, sour cream, sugar, and heavy whipping cream.
-And in between all of that rich goodness there’s a generous amount of dried plums.
 If you set out to make this cake for an event, make it about 2 days in advance.
 The cake tastes so much better after it sits for a day or two.
-This way, the flavors have time to blend together, and the poppy seeds aren’t as dry.
+This way, the flavors have time to blend together, and the poppy seeds become more moist.

 How to make this poppy seed honey cake